How to Spot Fake SOC 2 Type 2 Reports from India – Delve Scandal Explained

 In late 2025, a Google Spreadsheet that was supposed to be private accidentally became public.
 It belonged to Delve, a popular compliance startup.
 The sheet contained links to more than 575 confidential files, including 494 SOC 2 reports.

-An independent investigator named DeepDelver studied every file and published the shocking findings on Substack in February 2026.
-Almost every report looked copied.
-Indian startups that had paid for fast SOC 2 audit in India to win US customers were left worried.
-A report that looked perfect on paper could actually put your entire US growth plan at risk.
+An anonymous investigator named DeepDelver studied every file and published the shocking findings on Substack in February 2026.
+Almost every report looked similar.
+Startups across the globe that had paid for a fast SOC 2 audit in India to win US customers were left worried.
+The Substack post, if confirmed to be true, could actually put the entire AI-based compliance providers ecosystem at risk.

 What Is SOC 2 Type 2?
 Why Do Companies Need It?

 SOC 2 is a security standard created by AICPA (American Institute of CPAs).
-There are two types: Type 1 only checks if your controls are designed properly on a single day.
-Type 2 is much stronger because it checks if those controls actually worked every day for 3 to 12 months.
+There are two types of SOC 2 reports.
+Type 1 only checks if your controls are designed properly at a point in time.
+In other words, the SOC 2 Type 1 report certifies that an organizations controls are designed properly on the day of the SOC 2 Type 1 Audit.
+SOC 2 Type 2 is much more rigorous and reliable because it checks if those controls actually worked over a period of 6 to 12 months.

-The five trust principles are security, availability, processing integrity, confidentiality, and privacy.
-US enterprise customers demand SOC 2 Type 2 certification India because they need proof that your Indian team is really protecting their data.
+The five trust principles evaluated by a SOC 2 auditor are security, availability, processing integrity, confidentiality, and privacy.
+US enterprise customers demand SOC 2 Type 2 certification in India because they need proof that the Indian team is really protecting their data.
 For Indian startups, this report is often the green signal to close big contracts and expand in the US market.
 That is why searches for “SOC 2 audit India” and “SOC 2 certification cost in India” are exploding.

 Delve: The YC-Backed Startup That Promised the Impossible

-Delve was a Y Combinator company that raised $32 million and reached a $300 million valuation.
-They told Indian startups they could finish SOC 2 Type 2 certification India in just days or weeks using AI and automation.
-No more waiting 6-12 months or paying high fees.
+Delve is a Y Combinator company that raised $32 million and reached a $300 million valuation.
+Delve advertised to several startups that they could complete SOC 2 Type 2 attestation in just days or weeks using AI and automation.
+No more waiting 6-12 months or paying high fees was the unique selling proposition.

-They even bundled everything with “US-based” CPA firms.
-Many founders in Bangalore, Hyderabad, and Mumbai chose Delve because the SOC 2 certification cost in India looked very attractive and the timeline matched their urgent US sales targets.
+Delve even promised its customers that the attestation or audit would be carried out using “US-based” CPA firms only.
+Many founders chose Delve because the SOC 2 certification cost looked very attractive and the timeline to achieve SOC 2 report matched their urgent timeline to go to market.
 It sounded like the perfect shortcut.

 The Leak That Changed Everything

-In December 2025 the spreadsheet link was accidentally left open.
-Anyone could click and see hundreds of draft reports.
-DeepDelver downloaded everything, compared the PDFs side by side, and published the complete analysis in early 2026.
+In December 2025, a spreadsheet supposedly belonging to Delve was accidentally made public.
+In other words, anyone could click and see hundreds of draft SOC 2 Type 2 reports issued by Delve to its customers.
+DeepDelver, the anonymous whistleblower, downloaded everything, compared the reports side by side, and published the complete analysis in early 2026.

 Red Flags in the Reports: 99.8% Identical Content